 This field indicates the name of the physical module.
-You can assign or change this name on the Configuration web page.
+You can assign or change this name in the SNMP tab of the BHM Configuration page.
 This information is also set into the sysName SNMP MIB-II object and can be polled by an SNMP management server.

 This field indicates contact information for the physical module.
-You can provide or change this information on the Configuration web page.
+You can provide or change this information in the SNMP tab of the BHM Configuration page.
 This information is also set into the sysName SNMP MIB-II object and can be polled by an SNMP management server.